Surface Energy: A Discussion of How Wax & Automotive Ceramic Nano Coatings Function in Auto Detailing.

 Surface energy is a measure of a solid surface state.
-If the free surface energy is at a high level then liquid will have great success adhering to that surface.
-Conversely, the lower the surface energy, the more difficulty a liquid has to adhere or stick, usually making it inclined to fall off the surface with relative ease.
+If free surface energy is at a high level then liquid will have great success adhering to that surface.
+Conversely, the lower the surface energy, the more difficulty a liquid has to adhere or stick to a surface.
+Usually causing it to fall off the surface with relative ease.

-Contact Angle is a means of measuring the free surface energy of a solid surface when a liquid contacts it.
-Simply stated, contact angle works like this: the higher the contact angle measurement the more difficulty a liquid has adhering to a solid surface.
+Contact Angle measures the free surface energy of a solid surface when a liquid contacts it.
+Simply stated: the higher the contact angle measurement, the more difficulty a liquid has adhering to a solid surface.
 Contact angle is measured between a liquid droplet’s edge and the solid surface it rests upon.
-A very high contact angle, say 145 degrees, looks like almost three quarters of a very tight liquid sphere sitting on top of a surface.
-In this case, only small portion of the liquid droplet is touching the solid surface.
-A low contact angle, say 30 degrees, may look like a small pool with the majority of liquid spread out over a wide area actually touching the surface.
+At a very high contact angle, say 145 degrees, water appears as almost three quarters of a very tight liquid sphere sitting on top of a surface.
+Therefore, only small portion of the liquid droplet touches the solid surface.
+At a low contact angle, say 30 degrees, water appears as a small wide pool, touching the surface.

-The terms Hydrophobic and Hydrophilic use the concept of contact angle to define how a solid surface interacts with a liquid.
-The word Hydrophobic literally translates to ” fear of water.”
+The terms Hydrophobic and Hydrophilic use contact angle to define how a solid surface interacts with liquid.
+The word Hydrophobic translates to “fear of water.”
 A surface is Hydrophobic when liquid contacting it contains a contact angle of 90 degrees or greater.
-Hydrophobic surfaces are those which are hard to wet, meaning water will have difficulty attaching to the solid surface and appear to sit on the surface.
+Hydrophobic surfaces are hard to wet.
+Water has difficulty attaching to the solid surface, therefore appear to sit on the surface.

-On the other hand Hydrophilic (“friend of water”) surfaces have contact angles below 90 degrees.
+On the other hand Hydrophilic “friend of water” surfaces have contact angles below 90 degrees.
 Think of pouring a glass of water onto a typical sidewalk.
-The water easily rests onto the concrete wetting it.
-There is almost no discernible difference of the water and the concrete, they seem to fuse together to make — wet concrete.
+The water easily rests onto the concrete.
+There is almost no discernible difference between the water and the concrete.
+They seem to fuse together to make — wet concrete.

 Most simply: contact angle quantifies the ‘wettability’ of a solid surface by a liquid.